traversc/stringplus/README.md

 ```

 ### Notes

-Will this package be on CRAN?
-* Probably not

 Isn't there a performance cost?
 * Yes, there is a small performance cost around 1-2 microsecond per op